m-berdnikov/dev-tools/README.md

 #### Packages

+- [Classnames](https://www.npmjs.com/package/classnames) - A simple JavaScript utility for conditionally joining classNames together.
+- [Eslint](https://github.com/eslint/eslint) - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+- [Husky](https://github.com/typicode/husky) - Husky improves your commits and more 🐶 woof!
+You can use it to lint your commit messages, run tests, lint code, etc... when you commit or push.
+Husky supports all Git hooks.
 - [Node SASS](https://www.npmjs.com/package/node-sass) - Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.
-- [Classnames](https://www.npmjs.com/package/classnames) - A simple JavaScript utility for conditionally joining classNames together.

 #### Color Palettes